MicrosoftDocs/learn/learn-pr/advocates/create-nodejs-project-dependencies/includes/2-package-json.md

 ### Scripts for managing your project

-In any project, whether it's using Node.js or not, you are likely to want to have a way to run, test, and build your project.
-The Node.js runtime has recognized this and has taken it a step further by guiding you what these scripts should be called.
+In any project, whether it's using Node.js or not, you are likely to want to have a way to *run*, *test*, and *build* your project.
+The Node.js runtime has recognized this behavior and has taken it a step further by guiding you what these scripts should be called.
 The idea is to ensure that all Node.js projects in this aspect look the same.
 It makes for a better developer experience if you can move between Node.js projects and quickly recognize yourself by there existing a familiar set of actions.
 Thanks to this naming standardization various tools for DevOps and instrumentation have been able to take advantage of this fact.

 Essentially, you should set up a number of scripts and name them in a specific way.
 It is expected by the developer community and various tools out there rely on it.
 So what are these scripts?